 There is one fact we have danced with, but which now needs to be made more clear.
 The human being is of Nature.
 We are - in thinking, as Rudolf Steiner’s puts it: Nature looking at itself.
 Only the human being does human thinking.
 Evolution puts us as the cutting edge of all developments on the Earth.
 Some call us: the Crown of Creation.

-turns to a thought again, as ice becomes water and gas.
-The
+thought again, as ice becomes water and gas.
+The world is mind

 the foreplay has ended, ... next are teaching stories

 to further one’s spiritual intercourse with the Wind

 Misconception of Cosmic Space as Appears in the Ideas of Modern

 (2) A delightful essay on the philosophical limits of